transkatgirl/Tapestry-Loom/README.md

 	- This seems to be due to a bug in egui regarding textedit underline rendering
 - Separation between nodes in list/bookmarks/tree view is unclear
 - Inserting text in the middle of a node in the editor causes the cursor position to be reset
+- SIGINT signals are currently not handled correctly (release builds contain a dummy handler to prevent accidental data loss)

 ## Usage